Fun117/scratch-cloud-logs/README.md

 ## Scratch Building

+This add-on was created to simplify the monitoring of cloud data communication for Scratch Building games.

 ### Log

 You can monitor the communication of cloud data.
-You can check if the user has modified the chat information in the Scratch Building game.
-Currently, only the chat has a feature to confirm if the changes were made by the user.
+Currently, the user verification feature is only supported for chat communication.

 Log: `logs/scratch-building.log`
 Chat log: `logs/scratch-building-chat.log`